robotpilot/turtlebot3_wiki/docs/source/features.rst

 OPEN CONTROL BOARD FOR ROS
 --------------------------
 The control board is open-sourced in hardware wise and in software wise for ROS communication.
-The open source control board OpenCR is powerful enough to control not only DYNAMIXELs but also ROBOTIS sensors that are frequently being used for basic recognition tasks in cost effective way.
+The open source control board OpenCR1.0 is powerful enough to control not only DYNAMIXELs but also ROBOTIS sensors that are frequently being used for basic recognition tasks in cost effective way.
 Various sensors such as Touch sensor, Infrared sensor, Color sensor and a handful more are available.
-The OpenCR has an IMU sensor inside the board so that it can enhance precise control for countless applications.
+The OpenCR1.0 has an IMU sensor inside the board so that it can enhance precise control for countless applications.
 The board has 3.3V, 5V, 12V power supplies to reinforce the available computer device lineups.

 STRONG SENSOR LINEUPS